Rommel Banlaoi: Affiliations

 Dr. Banlaoi is currently the Chairman of the Board of Advisers of the China Studies Center of the School of International Relations at New Era University.
 He served as the President of the Philippine Association for Chinese Studies (PACS) from 2018 to 2022 and became a member of the Management Board of the World Association for Chinese Studies (WACS) in 2019.
 He is currently the Director of the Center for the Study of Philippines-China Relations (CSPCR), the research arm of the Philippines-China Friendship Society (PCFS), where he serves as a co-convenor representing the Philippine side.

 He is also a member of the International Panel of Experts of the Maritime Awareness Project (MAP) of the National Bureau of Asian Research (NBR) and the Sasakawa Peace Foundation (SPF) based in Washington, DC, while serving as a member of the Board of Directors of the China-Southeast Asia Research Centre on the South China Sea based in Hainan, China.
 He served as a member of the Philippine Council for Foreign Relations (PCFR) and a Senior Fellow at the Yuchengco Centre (YC) of De La Salle University (DLSU), where three of his scholarly works were published.

 Dr. Banlaoi is an Adjunct Research Professor at the National Institute for South China Sea Studies based in Hainan, China.
 He contributes to the official publications of the Southeast Asian Regional Center for Counter-Terrorism (SEARCCT) based in Kuala Lumpur.
 He served as Chairman of the Council for Asian Terrorism Research, a consortium of some of the best research organizations on counter-terrorism in the Asia Pacific region.

 He was also appointed as a Non-Resident Fellow of the Center for Global Counterterrorism Cooperation based in New York City.
 He was a Fellow of the Asia Pacific Center for Security Studies (APCSS) based in Hawaii, USA and a Visiting Fellow at the Faculty of Law of Leiden University in the Netherlands.
 He is currently the Convenor of the Network for the Prevention of Violent Extremism in the Philippines (NPVEP).

-Trivia

-Banlaoi is the basis of a fictional character, Counsilor/Prof. Banlaoi, in a successful Philippine musical, Ang Huling El Bimbo.